-So I was to lead our people during the night, 1 in the morning, whatever they gave me, the slot I don't remember, into a time of repentance and contrition, penance, and I want to describe to you what happened in my preparation for that, which shed light on how you preach for evangelical obedience.
+So I was to lead our people during the night, 1am, whatever they gave me, the slot I don’t remember, into a time of repentance and contrition, penance, and I want to describe to you what happened in my preparation for that, which sheds light on how you preach for evangelical obedience.

-Now, the point is that connects the two is this: contrition and repentance are the necessary first steps of radical obedience.
+Now, the point that connects the two is this: contrition and repentance are the necessary first steps of radical obedience.
 It is radical obedience to be contrite before God and to repent of your sins.
 And all true gospel obedience begins there.
 So if I can figure out how to preach to produce contrition, and repentance in people, I will have discovered at least the first steps of how to preach toward radical obedience.

 Now, what I did to get ready for that night was to read excerpts from David Brainerd.
-David Brainerd, you remember, was a missionary to the Indians in New England 250 years ago or so, and a good, he would have married Jonathan Edwards daughter, had he lived.
+David Brainerd, you remember, was a missionary to the Indians in New England 250 years ago or so, and he would have married Jonathan Edwards daughter, had he lived.
 He died when he was 29.